-(N. gangliosus, sympatheticus, intercostalis, systema gangliorum, systema vitæ automaticæ).
 This nerve is so essentially distinguished from the other nerves of the body, that it may be described separately, or as a separate system of nerves.

-It consists of a considerable number of ganglia, of which the number and size differ not only in different individuals, but in the same individual on the two sides of the body; and of branches which in part connect these ganglia, or form junctions with the other nerves, and are in part distributed to the internal organs.
-It extends from the base of the skull, on each side of the vertebral column, through the neck, chest and abdomen, as far as the coccyx, forming, from above to below, numerous ganglia; these in the neck are few in number, but in the rest of its course it generally forms one ganglion between every two vertebræ; these are severally connected by one or more filaments with each other, and with all the nerves of the spinal marrow; and the uppermost cervical ganglion is connected with most of the cerebral nerves.
-Lastly, it detaches filaments to the viscera, and those which are distributed in the abdomen form connexions with a numerous set of ganglia in this cavity which are placed about the trunks of the large vessels.
+It consists of a considerable number of ganglia, (of which the number and size differ not only in different individuals, but in the same individual on the two sides of the body,) and of branches which in part connect these ganglia, or form junctions with the other nerves, and are in part distributed to the internal organs.
+It extends from the base of the skull, on each side of the vertebral column, through the neck, chest and abdomen, as far as the coccyx, forming, from above to below, numerous ganglia: those in the neck are few in number, but in the rest of its course it generally forms one ganglion between every two vertebræ; these are severally connected by one or more filaments with each other, and with all the nerves of the spinal marrow; and the uppermost cervical ganglion is connected with most of the cerebral nerves.
+Lastly, it detaches filaments to the viscera, and those which are distributed in the abdomen form connections with a numerous set of ganglia in this cavity which are placed about the trunks of the large vessels.